With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

 Recycle or sell your unwanted stuff

-Did you know some high-street retailers reward shoppers for recycling unloved items?
-Below, we’ve listed three you might not be – but definitely should be - aware of:
+Did you know some high street retailers reward shoppers for recycling pre-loved items?
+Below, we’ve listed three you might not be aware of:

-- Organic cosmetic brand Lush offers customers a free face mask for every five of their plastic pot lids brought back to them for recycling
+- Cosmetic brand Lush offers customers 50p off per qualifying item when any of their plastic packaging is brought back to them for recycling

-- Marks & Spencer runs a scheme called ‘Schwopping’ in partnership with Oxfam to make it easier for you to give your unwanted clothing a second life.
-You can fill up a bag and pick up 50 points on your Sparks card or get a £5 voucher which you can use when you spend £35 or more online or in-store
+- Marks & Spencer run a ‘Schwopping’ scheme in partnership with Oxfam to make it easier for you to give your unwanted clothing a second life.
+You can fill up a bag and pick up 50 points on your Sparks card or get a £5 voucher which you can use when you spend £35 or more online or in-store.

 For a full listing of our current savings accounts, click here.